Updated April 2014, next review April 2017

 Giving consent for surgery

 The surgeon will explain to you the risks of any operation, and you will be asked to give consent after weighing up the pros and cons.
+Ask as many questions as you can think of – the team will be happy to explain anything that you might be worried about or that you have not understood properly.

 The unit will give you details of its consent policy.
 The responsibility for taking difficult decisions about giving, withholding or withdrawing intensive care therapies lies with the consultant, but they will always seek your agreement before making such decisions.